theiviaxx/NodeGraphJS/README.md

 * Add Thumbnails to nodes
 * Toggle display state to show/hide ins/outs on nodes
 * Add a way to expand a nodes outs on demand.
 This would prevent some graphs from loading too much at once
-* Add the ability to add ins and outs on nodes after creation